unproductive-labs/isekai-world-state/things/shadowwood_forest.md

 Dense trees block most sunlight, creating an eternal twilight atmosphere.
 Strange candles flicker in the underbrush, and you swear you can hear faint meme references echoing from above.

 ## Current State
-- Mood: Suspiciously quiet
+- Mood: Energetically awakening
-- Lighting: Twilight with flickering candle spots
+- Lighting: Twilight with one candle burning brighter
-- Inhabitants: One confused merchant (currently alive)
+- Inhabitants: One confused merchant (currently alive, very happy)

 ## Things Here
 - **strange_candle**: Sitting on a moss-covered altar, flickering ominously